vinceallenvince/FloraJS/README.markdown

 #### Targets

 In the Agent example above, the Agent targeted the mouse.
-By saving a reference to a new Walker and passing at as a 'target' for a new Agent, we can make the Agent seek the Walker.
+By saving a reference to a new Walker and passing at as a 'seekTarget' for a new Agent, we can make the Agent seek the Walker.

         Flora.System.start(function() {
           var walker = new Flora.Walker();
           new Flora.Agent({
-            target: walker
+            seekTarget: walker
           });
         });